BaukeWestendorp/mvr-gdtf/README.md

 # mvr-gdtf

+## [⚠️ ARCHIVED ⚠️] The replacement for this library now lives at [https://github.com/BaukeWestendorp/rigger].

 A Rust library for reading [MVR](https://www.gdtf.eu/mvr/prologue/introduction/) and [GDTF](https://www.gdtf.eu/gdtf/prologue/introduction/) files and working with [MVR-xchange](https://www.gdtf.eu/mvr/mvr-spec/xchange/) networks.

 > ⚠️ **Warning** > This library is in early development.
 APIs, features, and behavior may change frequently and without notice.